What is Milk Pasteurization?

 - Here, the temperatures used for pasteurization are reduced to 63°C and held for 30 minutes.

-- The prolonged holding period alters the structure of the milk proteins making it better suited for making yogurt.
+- The prolonged holding period alters the structure of the milk proteins making them better suited for making yogurt.

 - This method is best for batch pasteurization where the milk is held in a jacketed vat for effective pasteurization.